Join for Free

 Creole Red Beans and Rice

-Make it a Full Plate Meal: Prepare your red beans and rice with brown rice so the sausage can be the 25% part of the plate.
-If you don't eat meat, you can use beans instead of the sausage or try Tofurkey Sausage.
+Make it a Full Plate Meal: Prepare your red beans and rice with brown rice; the sausage can be your 25% zone item.
+If you don't eat meat, you can omit it or try Tofurkey Sausage.

-75% fiber foods – onion, bell pepper, garlic, beans, tomato sauce, green onions, fresh parsley, brown rice
+75% water-fiber foods – onion, bell pepper, garlic, beans, tomato sauce, green onions, fresh parsley, brown rice

 25% foods – oil, sausage, white rice